Vector-Borne Preparedness in Europe

 There’s nothing more annoying than the moment you wake up in bed and hear the unmistakable buzz of a mosquito near your ear — except maybe when you’re in the middle of a titillating conversation and notice a mosquito that has oh-so-stealthily landed on your leg.
 And no matter how many times you slap at it, it escapes your wrath.

 Mosquitoes are more than annoying pests, however.
 Causing over one million deaths globally each year, they’re silent and lethal assassins.
 It’s challenging to wrap your mind around how an insect so small can cause such devastation around the world.
-Join us as we discuss six of the deadliest diseases mosquitoes carry and review what you can do to protect yourself from mosquito bites in the future.
+Join us as we discuss three deadly diseases mosquitoes carry and review what you can do to protect yourself from mosquito bites in the future.

 Think of mosquitoes as little vampires — except, unlike their blood-sucking cousins, they roam for prey during the day and usually disappear by dusk.
 But why is blood so important to their diet?
 And what do mosquitoes eat besides blood?